“It’s the relationship that heals, the relationship that heals, the relationship that heals—my professional rosary.”

 – Dr. Irvin D. Yalom, from Love’s Executioner

-There’s an underlying mechanism behind why therapy is so reliably effective, despite a wide variety of contradictory methodologies and psychoanalytic techniques: relationship.
+There’s an underlying mechanism behind why therapy is so reliably effective, despite a wide variety of contradictory methodologies and professional techniques: relationship.

 This basic mechanism somehow seems both obvious and clandestine, but it’s not really either.